wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Shift

-The `shift()` method in JavaScript is used to remove the first element from an array and return that element.
+The `shift()` method is used to remove the first element from an array and return that element.
 This method changes the length of the array.

 ```javascript
 let fruits = ['apple', 'banana', 'orange'];